BaB-ND: Long-Horizon Motion Planning with Branch-and-Bound and Neural Dynamics: Branch-and-Bound for Planning With Neural Dynamics Models

-\paragraph{Distinctions from neural network verification.} Although this generic BaB framework has been used in neural network verifiers~\citep{bunel2018unified,wang2021beta}, to \emph{prove a sound lower bound} of $f(\vu)$ within $\mathcal{C}$, $\lf_\mathcal{C}\leq f^*$, whereas our \workname seeks a \emph{concrete solution} $\tvu$ (a near-optimal action sequence) to an objective-minimization problem $\min_{\vu \in \mathcal{C}}{f(\vu)}$.
-These fundamental distinctions in goals lead to different design choices.
+Although the generic BaB framework has been applied in neural network verification~\citep{bunel2018unified,wang2021beta}, its goal is to \emph{prove a sound lower bound} of $f(\vu)$ within $\mathcal{C}$, ensuring that $\lf_\mathcal{C} \leq f^*$.
+In contrast, our \workname aims to find a \emph{concrete solution} $\tvu$—a near-optimal action sequence—for the objective-minimization problem $\min_{\vu \in \mathcal{C}} f(\vu)$.
+These fundamental differences in objectives lead to distinct design choices.

 We propose new \emph{branching} heuristics that effectively guide the search for better solutions, extensively adapt the existing \emph{bounding} algorithm CROWN~\citep{zhang2018efficient} to tackle its ineffectiveness and inefficiency issues under our complex planning setting and integrate a new \emph{searching} component to find high-quality action sequences.